 Those who say WhiteLivesMatter thus miss the point.
-We whites are less likely to be shot by a cop in America, we are likely to be richer and less affected by crime than black folks.
+We whites are less likely to be shot by a cop in America and we are likely to be richer and less affected by crime than black folks.
 We are less likely to see our kids caught up in crime and going to jail.
 So, the State appears to already recognise that white lives matter.
-As such anyone shouting this slogan is either too thick to understand what BLM means or is deliberately ignoring it because of their own innate prejudices.
+As such, anyone shouting this slogan is either too thick to understand what BLM means or is deliberately ignoring it because of their own innate prejudices.

 Moving on to the statement “White Lives don’t matter…as white lives.”
 That is simply a more provocative way of saying Black Lives Matter.
 Some will find it offensive, as they are too dim to understand the original provenance of Black Lives Matter, but offending should not be a crime.
 Except, that with the UK’s daft hate crime laws where an offence is deemed to be an offence if the “victim” feels a grievance, it might arguably be so.

-So far, I dwell in the hypothetical but there are three real cases here and this is where our double standards come in to play.
-Mr Jake Hepple is a white, working class, Burnley supporting football oaf who towed a banner behind a plane saying “White Lives Matter” as his team got thrashed by Man City.
+So far, I dwell in the hypothetical but there are three real cases here and this is where our double standards come into play.
+Mr Jake Hepple is a white, working-class, Burnley supporting football oaf who towed a banner behind a plane saying “White Lives Matter” as his team got thrashed by Man City.
 His girlfriend, Ms Megan Rambadt, may have been involved in the stunt but was not on the plane.
 Ms Priyamvada Gopal is a Cambridge academic who tweeted the comment about white lives not mattering.

 Ms Gopal received some utterly barbaric abuse on social media which would not have been out of place in 1950s Mississippi had the KKK had twitter back then.
 It really was loathsome.
 But her employer, Cambridge University, stood by her and indeed gave her a promotion.

-At this point I make my position clear: none of the three have committed a crime.
+At this point, I make my position clear: none of the three have committed a crime.
 I sense that Ms Gopal’s motive was to be controversial but that is within her rights and the intent of her statement is wholly a legitimate one.
 I’m not so sure about Mr Hepple – was his banner driven by prejudice or by a failure to understand why the statement BlackLivesmatter, if not necessarily some aspects of the movement, is one we can all stand behind, or should stand behind.
 If his defence is that he is not very bright and so did not understand the nuances of BLM, from what I have seen of him, that would appear very plausible.

 But he should not have been fired and the treatment of his girlfriend seems utterly rotten.
-I suspect, no I know, that I’d be far more likely to enjoy the company of Ms Gopal than that Mr Hepple and his other half.
+I suspect, no I know, that I’d be far more likely to enjoy the company of Ms Gopal than of Mr Hepple and his other half.
 Maybe that is because I am an intellectual snob but that should not prevent me from saying that all three characters here have a right to be heard and not to suffer financial penalties for having an opinion.

 We appear to see different rules of free speech in action and that is not something that is likely to make our country any happier or united.
 It is a double standard.

 If you are woke, Cambridge will back you to the hilt but, if you are not, then the Cambridge double standard kicks in and it does not support academic free speech.
-Sadly Cambridge is not alone.
-On campuses across the UK free speech is more and more under threat.
+Sadly, Cambridge is not alone.
+On campuses across the UK, free speech is more and more under threat.

-For Ms Gopal I offer a word of caution from the sort of history not fashionable to be taught in school these days.
+For Ms Gopal, I offer a word of caution from the sort of history not fashionable to be taught in school these days.
 Does she remember a gentleman by the name of Robespierre?

 You, Ms Gopal, are now the revolutionary.
 But you won’t always be.
 The revolution will move on and one day you may find that the mob does not like you.
-Just ask folks like the great Peter Tatchell or Germaine Greer, brave and heroic pioneering campaigners for minority rights in the past but now no platformed by today’s revolutionaries.
-The mob moves on and unless we fight now not just for Ms Gopal but also for yobs like Mr Hepple and thus for free speech for all, the mob will one day turn and may devour even Ms Gopal.
+Just ask folks like the great Peter Tatchell or Germaine Greer, brave and heroic pioneering campaigners for minority rights in the past but now no-platformed by today’s revolutionaries.
+The mob moves on and unless we fight now, not just for Ms Gopal but also for yobs like Mr Hepple and thus for free speech for all, the mob will one day turn and may devour even Ms Gopal.